pkgw/conda-recipes/README.md

 This repository contains the tools I use to build various packages in the [Conda] package manager used by the [Anaconda] Python distribution.
 Most of them build up to providing support for the [Gtk+ 3] graphical toolkit and the [CASA] radio interferometry package.
-Builds are only tested on 64-bit Linux.
+Builds are provided on 64-bit Linux and OS X.

 [Conda]: http://conda.pydata.org/
 [Anaconda]: http://docs.continuum.io/anaconda/index